etlbox/etlbox.website/doks_v1.6/content/docs/db-connectors/relational-databases.md

 };
 ```

-Please note that providing a `TableName` is not necessary when you use a Sql statement.
+Please note that providing a `TableName` is not necessary when you use a SQL statement.
 There is no particular limitation if you are using custom sql code to retrieve data.
-E.g., you could use a complex query like this:
+For example, you could use a complex query like this:

 ```C#
 DbSource source = new DbSource() {